DanielCiccC/DanielCiccC.github.io/FINM3406/notes/lecture2.md

 ### Leasehold
 Crown leases – State grant of leasehold tenure (approx. 75% of Queensland is leasehold land)\
-- argicultural or mining projects
+- agricultural or mining projects
 - Maintain good habits in the early settlement; make it a condition of the agreement to make building of certain size, etc.
 - give farmers leases and make certain amounts of land cleared every year